Resource · Frameworks comparison

 Runtime enforcementNot addressedNot addressedMapped by layer; implementation not prescribed

 The last row highlights the enforcement gap each framework leaves.
 NIST tells you to govern your runtime controls but doesn’t specify what they are.
 MITRE tells you which adversary techniques to instrument against but not where in the stack to put the instrumentation.
-OWASP goes furthest — it maps specific vulnerability classes to the enforcement layer where each must be addressed — but stops short of prescribing implementations.
-In every case, the actual deployment — identity layer, gateway enforcement, audit logging, agent hooks — is left to the organization.
+OWASP goes furthest, mapping specific vulnerability classes to the enforcement layer where each must be addressed, but stops short of prescribing implementations.
+In every case, the actual deployment of identity, gateway enforcement, audit logging, and agent hooks is left to the organization.

-Each framework describes risk or process at a different layer.
-Enforcing that risk requires infrastructure at that layer.
+Each framework describes risk or process at a different layer, and enforcing that risk requires infrastructure at the same layer.

 The practical starting point for most enterprises is the layer where exposure is most immediate.
 For organizations with production MCP deployments, that’s the MCP gateway — the enforcement point for tool-call authentication, credential management, and schema validation, where AI infrastructure vulnerabilities are most actively concentrated.
 For organizations primarily concerned with model-call governance, it’s the LLM gateway.
 For organizations running an AI governance initiative, it’s mapping the existing stack against NIST’s four functions to surface what’s documented versus what’s actually enforced.

-The frameworks in this piece are the map.
-The AI control plane is what enforcement looks like when that map is turned into deployed infrastructure.
+The AI control plane is what enforcement looks like when these frameworks are turned into deployed infrastructure.
 For the full vendor and product landscape across all five enforcement layers, see What is AI security?.

 A note on Speakeasy

-Speakeasy builds the AI control plane — the enforcement infrastructure that all three frameworks require but none specifies.
+Speakeasy is building the AI control plane, the enforcement infrastructure that all three frameworks require but none specifies.

 Frequently asked questions

 No single framework is sufficient.
 NIST AI RMF provides the organizational governance process.
 MITRE ATLAS maps adversary techniques for red teams.
 OWASP LLM Top 10 addresses model-layer vulnerabilities in applications.
 OWASP Agentic Top 10 addresses agent-system threats.
 OWASP MCP Top 10 addresses protocol and server-layer risks.
-A mature enterprise security program draws from all five, layered against an enforcement architecture — not a single checklist.
+A mature enterprise security program draws from all five, layered against an enforcement architecture rather than a single checklist.

 The NIST AI Risk Management Framework is voluntary and non-prescriptive.
-It defines four functions — Govern, Map, Measure, Manage — and more than 200 suggested actions across them.
+It defines four functions, Govern, Map, Measure, and Manage, and more than 400 suggested actions across them.
 The GenAI Profile (NIST AI 600-1, July 2024) maps 12 generative AI risk categories to those functions.
 NIST does not specify required tooling, certification, runtime controls, or enforcement mechanisms.
 A framework adopter must determine their own technical controls.
-NIST is relevant to procurement, contractual obligations, and sector-specific regulatory adoption, but it does not tell security teams what to deploy.
+NIST is relevant to procurement, contractual obligations, and sector-specific regulatory adoption, but leaves all deployment decisions to the organization.

-MITRE ATLAS (Adversarial Threat Landscape for AI Systems) applies the ATT&CK knowledge-base model to AI and ML systems.
-Where ATT&CK maps adversary techniques against enterprise IT, ATLAS maps adversary techniques against AI models — adversarial examples, model inversion, data poisoning, and prompt injection.
-ATLAS v5.1.0 (November 2025) includes 16 tactics, 84 techniques, and 56 sub-techniques covering agentic AI.
-It inherits 13 tactics from ATT&CK and adds ML-specific ones.
-Like ATT&CK, ATLAS describes adversary behavior and case studies, not a complete defensive architecture.
+MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) applies the ATT&CK knowledge-base model to AI-enabled systems.
+Where ATT&CK maps adversary techniques against enterprise IT, ATLAS maps adversary techniques against AI models, covering adversarial examples, model inversion, data poisoning, and prompt injection.
+ATLAS v5.1.0 (November 2025) includes 16 tactics, 84 techniques, and 56 sub-techniques, including new agentic AI techniques.
+The majority of its tactics are adapted from ATT&CK.
+Two are AI-specific additions: AI Model Access and AI Attack Staging.
+Like ATT&CK, ATLAS focuses on adversary behavior and case studies rather than defensive architecture.

-The OWASP LLM Top 10 was designed around the single-model-call boundary: risks that arise when an application submits prompts and receives completions.
-The Agentic Top 10 was designed for systems of agents: multi-step orchestration, tool use, persistent memory, inter-agent communication, and long-running autonomous workflows.
-The Agentic list introduces threat categories that have no equivalent in the LLM list — rogue agents, cascading failures, inter-agent communication attacks, and identity inheritance abuse — because these risks don't exist at the single-call level.
+The OWASP LLM Top 10 covers risks at the single-model-call boundary: what goes wrong when an application submits prompts and receives completions.
+The Agentic Top 10 covers systems of agents with multi-step orchestration, tool use, persistent memory, and inter-agent communication.
+The Agentic list introduces threat categories that have no equivalent in the LLM list, including rogue agents, cascading failures, and identity and privilege abuse, because these risks only emerge at the multi-agent level.

-Frameworks describe risks; enforcement requires infrastructure.
-The model gateway (LLM gateway) handles prompt and completion inspection — relevant to OWASP LLM Top 10 risks.
-The MCP gateway handles tool-call authentication, credential management, schema validation, and access policy — relevant to OWASP MCP Top 10 and Agentic Top 10 ASI02, ASI03.
-Agent hooks handle pre- and post-tool-call interception and planner oversight — relevant to ASI01, ASI05, ASI06, ASI10.
-Tamper-evident audit logging is addressed most explicitly by MCP08.
-Identity and OAuth token management is addressed by MCP01, MCP07, ASI03, and the pending NIST Agent Interoperability Profile (expected Q4 2026).
+Frameworks describe risks, and turning those descriptions into enforcement requires infrastructure at each layer.
+The LLM gateway handles prompt and completion inspection, covering OWASP LLM Top 10 risks.
+The MCP gateway handles tool-call authentication, credential management, schema validation, and access policy, covering the MCP Top 10 and agentic tool misuse risks.
+Agent hooks handle pre- and post-tool-call interception at runtime.
+Tamper-evident audit logging covers the audit trail requirements across all three frameworks.
 No single product covers all enforcement layers.

 AI everywhere.